Network management workflow (or, GSoC report #4)

 You know what’s best?
 It’s really getting in shape for merge.
 It also fixed a very annoying bug in Nautilus (though this work is happening in Gtk+).
 Next step is Nautilus!

-6 thoughts on “Network management workflow (or, GSoC report #4)
+6 responses to “Network management workflow (or, GSoC report #4)”

 1. “I could spend a few boring paragraphs trying to explain how things work now… but no. I love videos.
 People love videos.
 Technology enabled us to make videos, so let’s watch a video!”